memgraph/docs/products/ha_memgraph/v0.15.0/how_to_guides/query-ha-memgraph-programmatically.md

 from neo4j.v1 import GraphDatabase, basic_auth

 # Initialize and configure the driver.
-#   * provide the correct URL where HA Memgraph is reachable;
+#   * provide the correct URL where Memgraph proxy is reachable;
 #   * use an empty user name and password.
 driver = GraphDatabase.driver("bolt://localhost:7687",
                               auth=basic_auth("", ""))